codevise/txtblx/README.md

 ## Active Admin Integration

-Txtblx comes with an ActiveAdmin page to manage Textblocks
+Txtblx comes with an ActiveAdmin page to manage Textblocks.
+Load it in an initializer:

+    # config/initializers/txtblx.rb
+    Txtblx.configure do |config|
+      config.load_active_admin
+    end

 ### CanCan Integration